 Eat a Well-Balanced Diet for IBD

-Food doesn't cause ulcerative colitis (UC), but UC can make eating difficult.
-Say spinach aggravates your symptoms -- you may be tempted to stop eating all veggies, all the time.
-But diarrhea can rob you of important nutrients, and digestive disorders like UC can put you at risk for malnutrition.
-To nourish your body, aim for well-balanced meals.
-Don't eliminate entire food groups from your plate.
+Food doesn't cause ulcerative colitis (UC), but UC can make eating hard.
+Say spinach makes your symptoms worse -- you may be tempted to stop eating all veggies, all the time.
+But diarrhea can rob you of important nutrients, and digestive disorders such as UC can raise your chances of malnutrition.
+To nourish your body, eat well-balanced meals.
+Don't banish entire food groups from your plate.

 Fight Anemia and Fatigue With Iron

 Ulcerative colitis flares can wear you out.
-One reason for your fatigue may be anemia -- a low red blood cell count.
-Bleeding ulcers and bloody diarrhea can cause it.
-To fight anemia, boost your blood iron levels.
-See if you can tolerate iron- and folate-rich foods like spinach or raisins.
-Egg yolks and artichokes may be other options that are easier on the stomach.
+One reason may be anemia, a low red-blood-cell count.
+Bleeding ulcers and bloody diarrhea can cause anemia.
+To fight it, boost your blood iron levels.
+See if you can handle iron- and folate-rich foods including spinach and raisins.
+Egg yolks and artichokes are other options that may be easier on your stomach.

 Drink Fluids for Ulcerative Colitis

-Smoothies and meal replacement drinks can be a good way to get nutrition when you can't handle solids.
-And they can easily add nutrients and calories to your diet if you’re having trouble maintaining your weight.
-Fluids, like water, are also important because UC increases dehydration risk.
-It affects your colon's ability to absorb water and salts.
+Smoothies and meal-replacement drinks can be a good way to get nutrition when you can't handle solids.
+They can also easily add nutrients and calories if you’re having trouble keeping up your weight.
+Fluids, including water, are also important, because UC raises your chance of dehydration.
+Being dehydrated affects your colon's ability to absorb water and salts.

-If dairy makes your ulcerative colitis symptoms worse, you may be lactose intolerant.
-First, try dairy that's lower in lactose -- such as hard cheeses and yogurt.
-If you need to avoid dairy completely, look for substitutes like soy.
-Your goal: make sure you are getting plenty of bone-strengthening calcium and vitamin D. Inflammatory bowel disease can put you at risk for bone loss.
+If dairy makes your symptoms worse, you may be lactose intolerant.
+First, try dairy that's lower in lactose, such as hard cheeses and yogurt.
+If you need to skip dairy completely, look for options such as almond milk and soy cheeses.
+Your goal: Make sure you get plenty of bone-strengthening calcium and vitamin D. Inflammatory bowel disease can make bone loss more likely.

 Probiotics May Help Digestion

 Looking for natural help for ulcerative colitis indigestion?
 Try probiotics.
-Although research is not definitive, these good bacteria may help regulate digestion.
-Probiotics can be found as liquid or pill supplements, or in foods like yogurt.
+These "good" bacteria may help digestion.
+Probiotics come in liquid or pill supplements, or in foods including yogurt.
 Some experts say they can be especially helpful if the good bacteria naturally found in your gut is wiped out by antibiotics or diarrhea.

 Trouble With High-Fiber Foods?

-If fiber irritates your colon during flares, avoid high-fiber foods.
-You may want to skip nuts and seeds, whole grains, and raw fruits and vegetables for a short while -- they're harder to digest.
+If fiber bothers you during flares, avoid high-fiber foods.
+You may want to skip nuts and seeds, whole grains, and raw fruits and vegetables for a short while.
+They're harder to digest.
 This is sometimes called a "low-residue diet."
-Although not scientifically proven, some experts say it may help with discomfort.
-But it won't help decrease inflammation.
+Some experts say it may help with discomfort.
+But it won't help lower inflammation.
 Peeling fruits and veggies is another way to cut fiber.

 Cook Gassy Foods

-Hard time figuring out which foods may be worsening your cramping, diarrhea, and gas?
+Having a hard time figuring out what foods may be worsening your cramping, diarrhea, and gas?
 Take a look at gassy foods.
-Broccoli, cauliflower, and beans are known to cause gas and be difficult to digest.
-But before completely nixing them from your diet, try them well-cooked.
+Broccoli, cauliflower, and beans are known to cause gas and be hard to digest.
+But before killing them from your diet, try them well-cooked.
 That may solve the problem.

 Eat Small Meals to Help With Cramping

-Cramping can be a common ulcerative colitis problem.
+Cramping is a common ulcerative colitis problem.
 Try eating five to six small meals.
 Or eat three smaller meals, plus two to three snacks.
-Giving your digestive system smaller amounts to work with can help avoid cramping, and ensure your body gets a steady stream of nutrients.
+Giving your digestive system smaller amounts to work with can prevent cramping and provide your body with a steady stream of nutrients.

 Keep a Food Journal

-Writing down what you eat and how you feel from day to day can help you spot foods that may make you feel bad.
+Write down what you eat and how you feel from day to day.
+It can help you spot foods that may make you feel bad.
 Find suspect foods?
 Try avoiding them.
-Then add them back into your diet a week at a time, to see if you feel any different.
-Spicy and fatty foods and caffeinated carbonated drinks are common trouble-makers.
+Then add them back into your diet a week at a time to see if you feel any different.
+Spicy and fatty foods and caffeinated, carbonated drinks are common trouble-makers.

 Look for Well-Rounded Foods

-Because ulcerative colitis can limit the foods you can eat, be open to possibilities.
+Because ulcerative colitis can limit the foods you can eat, be open to ideas.
 Foods like pizza may seem unhealthy.
 But look at a food's whole nutritional value.
 Foods that have more than one food group -- such as lean protein, low-fat dairy, and vegetables -- can pack a lot of value, if you can tolerate them.
-This can be especially helpful if you're having trouble maintaining weight.
+This can be especially helpful if you're having trouble keeping on weight.